 It is easy to configure Dynamics 365 goals!

 So now that you’ve seen the impact that goals can have on your business and how easy it is to configure Dynamics 365 Goals, what is stopping you from getting started?
-The last and culminating blog entry in this series will discuss analyzing goals.

 For a more in depth and hands on experience with goals, visit the Microsoft learning path module on Defining and tracking individual goals in Dynamics 365 Sales and Customer Service.
 This introductory module includes an overview of goals, as well as more information on parent goals and child goals and an exercise on measuring success using goals.